DataSF/draft-publishing-standards/basemap/street-centerline-and-intersection-identifiers.md

   * They have no width and are meant to model the street network, not the extent of the surface
 * Street nodes are the endpoints of a street centerline
   * Intersecting streets will share nodes at the point of intersection
+* Each node and centerline segment will have a Centerline Node Network (CNN) identifier

 ### Illustration